 Why Do We Kiss at Midnight on New Year’s Eve?

-Before you plant a New Year’s kiss on someone, learn the murky origins of this questionable tradition.
+Before you plant a New Year’s kiss on someone, learn the origins of this popular tradition

 Humans love a good countdown—whether it’s a rundown of the most popular songs of the week or watching a car’s odometer reach 100,000 miles—and New Year’s Eve is no exception.
-Whether you already have plans or you’re looking for New Year’s Eve party ideas, chances are the gathering you throw or attend will involve some New Year’s traditions, from watching the ball drop to making New Year’s resolutions.
+Whether you already have plans or you’re looking for New Year’s Eve party ideas, chances are the gathering you throw or attend will involve some New Year’s traditions, such as decking the house in New Year’s colors, watching the ball drop and making New Year’s resolutions.
 Chances are, you’ll also be puckering up for a New Year’s kiss at the stroke at midnight.

 What is the origin of the New Year’s kiss?

-Though the precise origins of puckering up the second a new year begins are unknown, the custom is often traced back to two winter festivals: Saturnalia in ancient Rome, and Hogmanay, a Viking tradition still celebrated on New Year’s in Scotland.
+Though the precise origins of puckering up the second a new year begins are unknown, the custom is often traced back to two winter festivals: Saturnalia in ancient Rome and Hogmanay, a Viking tradition still celebrated on New Year’s in Scotland.
 Saturnalia was held annually during the winter solstice, and because it was the biggest party of the year, naturally it involved public drunkenness.
-Somehow that part morphed into the (likely correct) assumption that kissing was involved, and because Saturnalia was held between December 17th and 23rd, experts believe that’s how the New Year’s kiss got its start.
+Somehow that part morphed into the (likely correct) assumption that kissing was involved.
+Because Saturnalia was held between Dec.
+17 and Dec.
+23, experts believe that’s how the New Year’s kiss got its start.
 Hogmanay traditions, on the other hand, at least involve a New Year’s kiss.
 But these kisses were doled out to greet strangers and friends along with wishes of a “Guid New Year.”

 According to Christina Fitzgerald, PhD, a professor of English literature at the University of Toledo, one of the earliest literary mentions of a New Year’s kiss (if not the first) goes back to the Middle Ages: specifically, Sir Gawain and the Green Knight.
 One passage takes place on New Year’s Day and refers to a holiday game in which the ladies who lose must give something to the men (and suggests that they do so happily).
 Meanwhile, the male winners are “not angry” about this rule—an “ironic understatement,” Fitzgerald tells Reader’s Digest.
 “Every glossed edition and commentary I’ve seen on this assumes the ‘something’ is a kiss,” she adds.